The BSI careers survey is now open! Please take part by clicking here.

 Summary of tasks

 Task 1 – Career destinations of people who have completed their PhDs in an immunology-related topic in the UK.
 Using the British Library’s E-thesis online service (EThOS2) database, a random sample of authors of immunology based PhD theses have been selected.
-The career destinations of these authors are being tracked using online tools such as Google, LinkedIn and PubMed.
-Results will describe career destinations by sector (e.g. academia, industry, healthcare) and whether individuals are active in research or not.
+The career destinations of these authors have been tracked using online tools such as Google, LinkedIn and PubMed.
+Results describe career destinations by sector (e.g. academia, industry, healthcare), geographical locations and whether individuals are active in research.

 Task 2 – Analysis of the academic workforce in immunology.
-Data from the Higher Education Statistics Agency (HESA) has been collected and is being analysed to describe academic roles within the field of immunology in higher education.
-Details relating to type of role, location, gender, nationality and numbers working in research or teaching will be gathered.
-We will also be looking at clinical academic roles using data from the Medical Schools Council (MSC) to ensure a full picture of immunology careers within higher education is obtained.
+Data from the Higher Education Statistics Agency (HESA) has been collected and analysed to describe academic roles within the field of immunology in higher education.
+Details relating to type of role, location, gender, nationality and numbers working in research or teaching have been gathered.

 The project is being overseen by BSI President Peter Openshaw, Education Secretary Helen Collins along with other members of an advisory board.
-External consultant Norman Freshney is also working in collaboration with the BSI, assisting with the completion of the project.
+External consultant Norman Freshney is working in collaboration with the BSI, assisting with the completion of the first two tasks of the project.
+With market research consultants Andrew Johnson and David Wilson supporting the design and roll out of the immunology careers mapping survey.

 About Freshney Consulting